davehermann/lambduh/docs-src/Readme.md

 ## Introduction

 Lamb-duh is a serverless deployment tool for AWS serverless applications using NodeJS functions.
-Lamb-duh only needs source, compressed into an archive, and will `npm install`, and deploy to S3, Lambda, and even configure API Gateway.
+Lamb-duh only needs source, compressed into an archive, and will run `npm install`, and deploy to: S3, Lambda, and API Gateway.
 Lamb-duh doesn't care how you structure your application.

 1. Write your application using any directory structure that works for you